 What Happens in Bankruptcy?

-Under the provisions of the Bankruptcy and Insolvency Act of 1985, individuals who file for bankruptcy receive legal protection for many of their assets but turn over some of them to a bankruptcy trust in order that creditors may receive some of what they are owed.
-Thus, both debtors and creditors receive some protections when an individual files for personal bankruptcy.
+Under the provisions of the Bankruptcy and Insolvency Act of 1985, individuals who file for bankruptcy receive legal protection for many of their assets but turn over some of them to a bankruptcy trustee in order that creditors may receive some of what they are owed.
+Thus, both debtors and creditors receive some protection when an individual files for personal bankruptcy.

 Once you have determined that you should file for bankruptcy, you will contact a licensed bankruptcy trustee in your province or territory.
 That trustee will set up a trust into which your assets, with some exemptions, will be deposited.
 Your trustee will pay your creditors from this trust, and, until your bankruptcy is discharged, you will be required to abide by certain bankruptcy requirements.
 As long as you satisfy these requirements, your bankruptcy will be legally discharged after a waiting period, and most of your debts will be erased.